Detailed Review of Bedrock Rehabilitation and Nursing Center

 - Hair salon

-The Palm Breeze Bistro serves restaurant-style meals.
-Room service accommodates residents who cannot reach the dining room.
-Kitchen staff follow nutrition guidelines, but dietary coordination has weak spots.
+The Palm Breeze Bistro serves restaurant-style meals, and room service is there for residents who can't make it to the dining room.
+Kitchen staff follow nutrition guidelines, though the coordination of dietary needs has some weak spots worth asking about.

 Dining emphasizes: